Bleeding is the loss of blood. Bleeding may be:

 - If organs are showing through the wound, do not try to push them back into place.

-- Cover the injury with a moistened cloth or bandage.
+- Cover the injury with a moist cloth or bandage.

 Blood loss can cause blood to collect under the skin, turning it black and blue (bruised).
 Apply a cool compress to the area as soon as possible to reduce swelling.
-Wrap the ice in a towel and place the towel over the injury.
 Do not place ice directly on the skin.
+Wrap the ice in a towel first.

-Bleeding can be caused by injuries or may be spontaneous.
-Spontaneous bleeding is most commonly caused by problems with the joints, or gastrointestinal or urogenital tracts.
+Bleeding can be caused by injuries, or it can be spontaneous.
+Spontaneous bleeding most commonly occurs with problems in the joints, or gastrointestinal or urogenital tracts.

 You may have symptoms such as: